ChiranandanTM/ChiranandanTM/README.md

 Most of my repositories are academic and self-learning projects related to:

 * Web applications
-* DevOps automation experiments
-* Cloud deployment practice
+* Programming practice projects
 * College mini-projects
+* Algorithm and logic-based implementations

 ## Contact